Yamaha CS2x: Features

+The CS2x operates in two main modes: Multi and Performance.
+In Multi mode the CS2x can play up to 16 parts when connected to an external sequencer via MIDI.
+In Performance mode four of the parts are reserved as the layers of a performance, which may be played either on the keyboard or via MIDI.
+Performance mode allows any of the XG and the material voices to be assigned to the layers as well as to the remaining 12 parts.
+As opposed to the more conventional XG voices, the material voices are geared toward electronic dance music.

+The CS2x also offers a TG300B (GS emulation) mode, for playing music created for Yamaha TG300B-compatible tone generators.
+Some of the sounds are derived from Yamaha's at-the-time flagship EX5 series.
+In addition, Yamaha CS1x performance dumps can be loaded to the CS2x.

-The Yamaha CS2x has a silver body color, in contrast to the CS1x blue body.
+The Yamaha CS2x has a silver blue or silver grey body color, in contrast to the CS1x blue body.

 It is immediately recognized by its remarkable left chamfered edge.

-The CS2x also offers a TG300B mode, for playing music created for Yamaha TG300B-compatible tone generators.

-Some of the sounds are derived from Yamaha's flagship EX5 series.

 Panel

 The left side of the front panel has a volume knob and next to that are 8 knobs for controlling the sound parameters.
 There are 3 knobs for controlling the envelope settings and 3 for high and low cutoff and resonance filter settings.
 Also there are 2 assignable knobs.

 In the middle there is a numeric keypad to select a specific voice program number.

 On the right side there is a comprehensive edit matrix visible to control more synthesizer parameters.
 Turn the selector knob to select the row and adjust the corresponding parameter with the up/down buttons.